steveloughran/cloudstore/README.md

 1. And in support calls, it's all to easy to get those secrets, even though its a major security breach to get them.

+## StoreDiag

-The StoreDiag entry point is designed to pick up the FS settings, dump them with sanitized secrets, and display their provenance.
+The `storediag` entry point is designed to pick up the FS settings, dump them with sanitized secrets, and display their provenance.
 It then bootstraps connectivity with an attempt to initiate (unauthed) HTTP connections to the store's endpoints.
 This should be sufficient to detect proxy and